StackVista/stackstate-docs/configure/security/authentication/ldap.md

 ### Linux

-To configure StackState to authenticate using an LDAP authentication server on Kubernetes, LDAP details and user role mapping needs to be added to the file `application_stackstate.conf`.
+To configure StackState to authenticate using an LDAP authentication server on Linux, LDAP details and user role mapping needs to be added to the file `application_stackstate.conf`.
 For example:

 {% tabs %}
 {% tab title="application\_stackstate.conf" %}